 - If a campus receives an initial referral for a student who is not currently receiving evidence-based general education interventions or Multi-Tiered Systems of Support (MTSS) available to all students, a designated campus administrator should promptly convene a meeting with the parent or guardian, student (as appropriate), and at least one of the student's general education teachers (preferably from one or more of the areas of academic and/or behavioral concern).
 The meeting's purpose will be to develop a plan of evidence-based general education interventions or MTSS.
-This meeting may not be used to delay or deny an evaluation. - O If the student has been receiving evidence-based general education intervention or MTSS, the Educational Diagnostician or designated campus administrator should promptly convene a meeting with the parent or guardian, student (as appropriate), and at least one of the student's general education teachers (preferably from one or more of the areas of academic and/or behavioral concern) to review and revise the student's current interventions and general education services plan, as appropriate.
+This meeting may not be used to delay or deny an evaluation. - O If the student has been receiving evidence-based general education intervention or MTSS, the designated campus administrator should promptly convene a meeting with the parent or guardian, student (as appropriate), and at least one of the student's general education teachers (preferably from one or more of the areas of academic and/or behavioral concern) to review and revise the student's current interventions and general education services plan, as appropriate.
 Such meetings should recur at regular, reasonable intervals throughout the pendency of the referral and/or evaluation process. - IDEA does not prohibit a local campus within the District from "screening" a student to collect data that may be considered when determining whether the student is suspected of having a disability.
 Parental consent is not required before a campus-based committee reviews existing data as part of the special education referral process.
 Likewise, parental permission is not required before administering screenings or other assessments that are administered to all students generally without the requirement of parental consent.
-Written notice will be provided to parents of the scheduled screening or assessment; however, a campus will not use screening procedures to delay or deny the provision of a full individual and initial evaluation.
-3 - Students suspected of having a disability under Section 504 should be referred for an evaluation by a Campus Section 504 Committee and, if needed, the development by that Committee of an accommodation plan under Section 504.
+Written notice will be provided to parents of the scheduled screening or assessment; however, a campus will not use screening procedures to delay or deny the provision of a full individual and initial evaluation. - Students suspected of having a disability under Section 504 should be referred for an evaluation by a Campus Section 504 Committee and, if needed, the development by that Committee of an accommodation plan under Section 504.
 These referrals should be directed to the student's Campus Section 504 Coordinator.
-If a student's Section 504
+If a student's Section 504 Committee determines that the student has a disability that may require specialized instruction to make progress in the general curriculum, or if the student continues to experience difficulty in the general education classroom even with the supports specified in a 504 accommodation plan, the Section 504 Committee should refer the student to the Director of Special Education or designee to determine whether a full individual and initial evaluation is appropriate under the circumstances.

-3 Letter to Mills (OSEP 05/02/19).
+&lt;sup>3 Letter to Mills (OSEP 05/02/19).